3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 ### What to do when primary/master private key was lost, compromised or will no longer be used?

 Following guide was made for:
-- recovery in case of loosing access to you main/primary/master private key,
+* recovery in case of losing access to you primary/master private key,
-- evidence of primary/master key compromise,
+* evidence of primary/master key compromise,
-- event when employee of 3mdeb finished his/her cooperation and should no longer sign 3mdeb related development work.
+* event when employee of 3mdeb finished his/her cooperation and should no longer sign 3mdeb related development work.

 Guide is made with assumption, that you still have access to: